embik/kubeconfig-bikeshed/README.md

 The core idea of this tool is that the context name should be meaningful.
 Not all Kubernetes deployment tools generate "good" context names.
 And _meaningful_ for me often meant renaming the context to the DNS name hosting the Kubernetes API.
 Therefore, `kbs` automatically discovers the server name from a kubeconfig that is being imported, and uses that to identify any conflicts with existing kubeconfigs and to set a meaningful context name.

+There is also a blog post available that gets into details of the initial version and the motivation to start this project: [Bikeshedding Kubeconfig Management](https://marvin.beckers.dev/blog/bikeshedding-kubeconfig-management/).

 ## Installation

 ### Homebrew